embedded-graphics/embedded-graphics/tinytga/README.md

 `Tga` should by used instead of `DynamicTga` when possible to reduce the risk of accidentally adding unnecessary color conversions.

-`tinytga` uses different code paths to draw images with different `ImageOrigin` .
+`tinytga` uses different code paths to draw images with different `ImageOrigin`s.
 The performance difference between the origins will depend on the display driver, but using images with the origin at the top left corner will generally result in the best performance.